Geo data – support for researchers

 Assessing Consent

-Consent is one of the most commonly used legal basis for data processing for research projects.
-As the use of consent is often misundeerstood, we will discuss here in more detail what needs to be done to ensure consent is legitimately used in a research project.
+Consent is a commonly used legal basis for data processing.
+As the use of consent is often misunderstood, we will discuss here in more detail what needs to be done to ensure consent is legitimately used.
 Keep in mind that all projects at the Geosciences Faculty that process personal data must demonstrate compliance with the GDPR by performing a Privacy Scan, where the proper compliance with consent requirements will be thoroughly documented.

 What needs to be done to ensure consent is legitimate?